Important Information and who we are

 We may have to share your personal data with the parties set out below for the purposes set out in the table above:

-- other companies in the Hatstone Group acting as joint controllers or processors and who are based in Panama, South Africa, the British Virgin Islands or Malta;
+- other companies in the Hatstone Group acting as joint controllers or processors and who are based in Panama, South Africa or the British Virgin Islands;

 - external third parties acting as processors providing services to the Hatstone Group;